stefanspringer1/SwiftUtilities/README.md

 ## API documentation

 Build the API documentation using DocC, e.g. in Xcode via the `Product` / `Build Documentation` command.
-Include the `--include-extended-types` option (available since Swift 5.8) for also document extensions to types from other modules: `swift package generate-documentation --include-extended-types`.
+Include the `--include-extended-types` option (available since Swift 5.8) to also document extensions to types from other modules: `swift package generate-documentation --include-extended-types`.

 [^1]: see the Swift issue [SR-15410](https://github.com/apple/swift-docc/issues/210)